yvoronoy/awesome-english/README.md

 - [Tools](#tools)

 ## Podcasts
+English language podcasts are an excellent way to improve your English listening skill.
+You can listen to them anytime anywhere – at your desk or while you’re on the move.
+One benefit is that podcasts often have transcripts.
+This means that you can listen and read at the same tim

 - [All Ears English](http://allearsenglish.com/) - Learn advanced conversational american english.
 - [ESL Podcasts](https://www.eslpod.com/) - Anyone who wants to improve their english speaking and listening skills.